tjhenning/expert-octo-guacamole/x_team_style_guide.md

   * Provide descriptive comments for field and variable declarations
   * Inline comments will be used to describe high level algorithm choices

-* Coding Style (brackets, horizontal, and vertical spacing) for:
+* Coding Style (brackets, horizontal, and vertical spacing):
+  * Include a line break before the opening brace for code blocks
+  * Include a line break after the opening brace
+  * Include a line break after the closing brace
+  * All blocks are indented by +4 spaces
+  * All lines of code should be less than or equal to 100 characters.
+Longer lines should be wrapped to the same indentation.

   * if statements
   * switch statement
     * Brackets are put on same line as switch statement